MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

 * An [Azure Data Explorer cluster and database](create-cluster-database-portal.md).
 You will need the cluster's URL and the database name.
 * [Helm v3](https://github.com/helm/helm#install), the Kubernetes package manager.
 * Azure Kubernetes Service (AKS) cluster or any other Kubernetes cluster.
 Use version 1.21.2 or newer, with a minimum of three Azure Kubernetes Service nodes.
 Version 1.21.2 has been tested and verified.
 If you need an AKS cluster, see how to deploy an AKS cluster [using the Azure CLI](/azure/aks/kubernetes-walkthrough) or [using the Azure portal](/azure/aks/kubernetes-walkthrough-portal).
 * An Azure Active Directory (Azure AD) service principal authorized to view data in Azure Data Explorer, including the client ID and client secret.
-Alternativly, you can use a [system-assigned managed identity](/azure/aks/use-managed-identity).
+Alternatively, you can use a [system-assigned managed identity](/azure/aks/use-managed-identity).

 If you choose to use an Azure Active Directory (Azure AD) service principal, you will need to [create an Azure AD service principal](/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application).
 For the installation, you will need the ClientID and a Secret.
 We recommend a service principal with viewer permission and discourage you from using higher-level permissions.
 [Set the cluster's view permissions for the Azure AD service principal](manage-database-permissions.md#manage-permissions-in-the-azure-portal).